-A new Tape Swap Radio show premieres every two weeks on WDIY 88.1 FM in the Lehigh Valley with an encore broadcast on internet station WLVU.
+A new Tape Swap Radio show premieres every two weeks on WDIY 88.1 FM in the Lehigh Valley.
 Shows are made available here as a podcast after they've aired.
 Each show features an original session and a mix of music selected by Tape Swap's Matt Molchany and Shamus McGroggan.
 For individual session recordings including video of artist performances, visit the Shards Sessions and Rooftop Sessions pages.

 NEPA's finest purveyors of sleazy garage rock, Under the Clothesline, perform a Rooftop Session; plus interviews and song selections from some of the young up-and-comers behind new ventures in the Lehigh Valley's DIY music scene: multi-media production company Lab Two Twelve and DIY Easton show space Live at 13.